Hallako/Car-Repair-Shop-angular/README.md

 # MeanAppi

 This project aim is to create a web application where users can reserve times from calendar.
+Project uses nodejs, express, angularjs 4 and mongodb hosted on mlab.

 Project is also hosted on heroku, altough version on heroku is not always latest. https://meenkorjaamo.herokuapp.com/

 node 6 or higher required.
 Also angular cli is needed.